Texas State Highway Loop 20: History

 Loop 20 was designated on September 26, 1939 from US 96 (later US 59, and now SH 359) to US 83 in Laredo as a renumbering of SH 12 Loop.
 On September 27, 1985, Loop 20 was extended from SH 359 to US 59.
-On August 29, 1996, it extended north to FM 3464 2 miles east of I-35.
+On August 29, 1996, it was extended north to FM 3464 2 miles east of I-35.
 On May 28, 1998, Loop 20 was extended west and southwest to the Mexico border, concurrent with part of FM 3464.
 On May 29, 2008, Loop 20 was to be rerouted south of SH 359 to US 83, with the old route (the original portion) to become Texas State Highway Spur 260.
 The section from SH 359 to Mangana-Hein Road (7 miles) opened in 2011, and as a result, the old route was officially signed as Spur 260.
 On August 29, 2013, a shortcut opened south of SH 359, with the old route becoming Texas State Highway Spur 259.
 On February 27, 2014 the section from the entrance to the World Trade Bridge (0.6 miles west of FM 1472) to the intersection with US 59 was redesignated as US 59, but on July 31, 2014 the Loop 20 designation was restored on this section as a concurrency with US 59.

 Future expansion

 The Texas Department of Transportation's Laredo District is preparing for future growth with plans to upgrade Loop 20 into a freeway by building overpasses at major intersections and constructing frontage roads.
 A short freeway section, which is co-signed with both Interstate 69W and U.S. Highway 59, currently exists from the World Trade International Bridge east to Interstate 35 and TxDOT recently constructed a diamond interchange at Loop 20's intersection with U.S. Highway 59 in eastern Laredo; the stack interchange with Interstate 35, locally known as the Milo Interchange, is partially complete.
 As of 2008, TxDOT planned to complete interchanges and overpasses at all of Loop 20's major intersections within the next ten years.

 As of 2011, TxDOT is currently constructing an interchange at State Highway 359.
 An additional interchange at Clark Boulevard, Texas State Highway Spur 400, has been announced by the City of Laredo.

 The Cuatro Vientos Road portion of the route is designed for future expansion to a freeway throughout, as well as an extension to the south to U.S. 83 in the vicinity of Rio Bravo, possibly connecting to a future international bridge.

+Loop 20 may be part of Interstate 2 extension.
+It would terminate at US 59.